dandyvica/clf/README.md

 For *critical* or *warning* patterns, a list of exceptions can be defined, which invalidate any previous triggered match.

-It is manadatory to use single quotes when using regexes, because it doesn't incur escaping characters.
+It is mandatory to use single quotes when using regexes, because it doesn't incur escaping characters.

 > Note: the current Rust *regex* crate doesn't support lookahead/lookbehind patterns.
 This can be alleviated using the *execptions* list, specially for negation regexes.